flux-framework/rfc/spec_23.rst

      - days
      - 86400

+If no suffix is specified, N is assumed to be in seconds.

 As a special case, when N is ``infinity`` or ``inf``, the unit suffix SHALL be omitted.